Tired of feeling the Blues ? (Part-1)

 Visual Devices: Apple was early to release the "Night-Shift" feature in the base O/S as a software update of the iPhone, and iPad in March 2016, and the Mac family updates followed shortly after, through 2017.
 Samsung also released an update in the Settings->Display page : "Blue Light Filter".
 Similar features, and applications are available in other devices under various names.

-Importantly, in all these solutions : no change to the underlying LED/OLED or display hardware has been made, these are essentially just software fixes, and some studies have already shown that these are not entirely effective, and one study has revealed that the Apple's "Night Shift" settings have a marginal difference on melatonin suppression (correlates to sleep impact) :
+Importantly, in all these solutions : no change to the underlying LED/OLED or display hardware has been made.
+These are essentially just software fixes.
+Some studies have already revealed that the Apple's "Night Shift" settings have only a marginal difference on melatonin suppression (more suppression correlates to a greater impact on sleep) :

 - 22% (Not enabled)